semgrep/semgrep-docs/docs/release-notes/february-2024.md

 ### Fixed

-- Formatting on GitHub PR comments documentation.
+- Fixed formatting on GitHub PR comments documentation.
 Thank you to [parsiya](https://github.com/parsiya) for the fix.
 - Various link fixes and Docker image updates.